system-transparency/stmgr/docs/manual.md

 The default output format is `iso`, and means that the UKI is wrapped in a bootable CDROM image.
 To get just the uki, pass `-format uki`.

+The UKI, a PE executable, can optionally be signed for Secure Boot.
+Use the flags `-signkey` and `-signcert` to set the file names to a private key and its corresponding certificate, both in PEM format.

 ## The stmgr trustpolicy and host config commands

 These commands can be used to validate syntax and contents of host config and